-You MUST file an accident report; even if you think there is little or no physical damage to you or your vehicle.
+You MUST file an accident report when involved in truck accidents; even if you think there is little or no physical damage to you or your vehicle.
 This required by law and it can be used as an essential piece of evidence later on if your case goes to court.

 When it comes to a truck accident, your health and safety should be your highest priority.
 Some injuries won’t manifest symptoms until months later, so you want to make sure you get the opinion of one or more medical professionals.